fattyageboy/BerthCare/docs/V9-signature-upload-endpoints.md

 **Functionality:**

-- Records signature URL in visit_documentation table
+- Records signature URLs in dedicated columns on the `visit_documentation` table
 - Links signature to visit
 - Updates existing documentation or creates new record
+- Tracks which slot changed most recently
 - Generates full S3 URLs for easy access
 - Invalidates visit detail cache